10 questions to ask before you buy Health Insurance

 Go thoroughly through the benefits of each plan and then choose the one that best caters to your requirement.

 2. What does the policy cover?

 Policy coverage or inclusions is the set of conditions that are covered under the health insurance policy that can be claimed.
-The coverage of a health insurance policy may include hospitalization charges, pre and post hospitalization charges, ambulance services, laboratory tests, prescription drugs, organ donor charges and others.
+The coverage of a health insurance policy may include hospitalization charges, pre and post hospitalization charges, ambulance services, laboratory tests, prescription drugs, organ donor charges, and others.
 You must read the policy document carefully to understand the exact coverage on offer.

 3. What the policy does not cover?

 Policy exclusions are the conditions that the policy will not cover.
-Some insurance policies do not cover treatment of certain diseases in the first year, but after a waiting period.
+Some insurance policies do not cover the treatment of certain diseases in the first year but after a waiting period.
 The exclusions in the policy may differ from one insurer to another, therefore being aware of these exclusions is equally important as that will help you decide which policy to buy.